-Here at CigarBoxGuitarParts.com we are dedicated to showcasing the various parts and supplies you can use to help build and decorate your Cigar Box Guitar, as well as discuss some of the creative ways that these parts can be used.
-Though not a true “how-to” site, a lot of good how-to information will be presented in terms of how to make use of some of the parts we feature: things like how to install a piezo, wire up a volume pot, make good use of sound hole inserts, install tuners, etc.
+Here at CigarBoxGuitarParts.com we showcase the various parts and supplies you can use to help build and decorate your Cigar Box Guitar, as well as discussing some of the creative ways that these parts can be used.
+Though not a true “how-to” site (check out our sister site www.cigarboxguitar.com for a growing knowledgebase of cigar box guitar how-to), a lot of good how-to information will be presented in terms of how to make use of some of the parts we feature: things like how to install a piezo, wire up a volume pot, make good use of sound hole inserts, install tuners, etc.

-We will showcase parts and supplies from various sources, with the primary source being our friends over at C. B. Gitty Crafter Supply.
-For over two years these folks have been working hard to bring CBG builders great prices on an ever-growing list of parts and accessories.
-If you haven’t yet checked out their site and web store, browse on over today.
+We will showcase parts and supplies from various sources, with the primary source being C. B. Gitty Crafter Supply, the only cigar box guitar superstore.
+For over five years they have been working hard to bring CBG builders great prices on an ever-growing list of instruments, kits, parts and accessories.
+If you haven’t yet checked out the C. B. Gitty store, browse on over today.
 You won’t be disappointed!

 by Glenn Watt

 Fighting with a partner or spouse is about as much fun as a handful of smoldering embers.
 It can be a battle with an immovable object or an irresistible force.
 Often there seems to be a point at which the search for a clear-headed solution is lost and it just seems easier to bend the matter at hand to your will.

 It never truly works.
 If you’re lucky, you get to enjoy a fleeting feeling of a sated ego but the problem inevitably will rear it’s ugly head again.
 However, stepping back to catch your breath and gain a fresh perspective almost always seems to work.

 Written by Shane Speal, www.shanespeal.com